-- Powered Mobile Equipment (PME) manufactured to lift and/or carry load are designed to be stable while performing the duties the PME was intended to perform, if the PME is operated within the range and scope intended by the manufacturer. - Even though so much equipment is designed to lift and carry loads under various conditions, the equipment is most stable while it is stopped, sitting level in a neutral position, with its load placed low to the ground close to the machine. - Therefore, the stability of the machine will be affected by the forces placed upon the machine while it's performing its duties.
+- Mobile Equipment manufactured to lift and/or carry load are designed to be stable while performing the duties the equipment was intended to perform, if the equipment is operated within the range and scope intended by the manufacturer. - Even though so much equipment is designed to lift and carry loads under various conditions, the equipment is most stable while it is stopped, sitting level in a neutral position, with its load placed low to the ground close to the machine. - Therefore, the stability of the machine will be affected by the forces placed upon the machine while it's performing its duties.